giga-dev/lc-ansible/README.md

-# Instructions for using deploying large cluster using ansible
+# Instructions for deploying XAP large cluster using ansible

 * Modify deploy-lc.sh script with AWS credentials and local pem file to be used to access the machines
 * Modify group_vars/all file with the required settings (mostly build link and number of gsc machines)